TeamNovaSoft/discord-bot/readme.md

 ```
 SCHEDULED_MESSAGES="canal1,2024-11-15T10:00:00,Hello World!;canal2,2024-11-15T12:00:00,Good Morning!"
 TIMEZONE="America/Argentina/Buenos_Aires"
 ```

+To send a notification message to the specified channel, informing admins or moderators of the point request and providing relevant details the users can use the `/request-point` command in a thread and the bot will do.
+To allow this, you must configure in the `env` file:

+- **ADMIN_POINT_REQUEST_CHANNEL**: environment variable specifies the ID of the Discord channel where point review requests are sent.
+This is particularly useful for managing and tracking user actions that require admin review.

+When the bot needs to notify or alert the administrators by mentioning them directly.
+For example, when a user requests a point review, the bot can mention the administrators to ensure they see and act on the request promptly.

+- **ADMINISTRATOR_TAG_ID**: environment variable specifies the ID or tag that the bot uses to mention administrators in Discord.
+This is useful in various scenarios where administrative intervention is required, such as when users need help, when certain actions need approval, or when there are issues that require immediate attention.

 ## Google Calendar Integration

 To integrate the bot with Google Calendar, you need to obtain service account keys from Google Cloud.
 Follow these steps to set it up correctly: